samfrederick/Magnetar-PLUTO-files/README.md

 # Magnetar-PLUTO-files
 This repository provides files for modeling magnetar structure in PLUTO, an astrophysical dynamics software package.

-This work is in active development during the 2018-2019 academic year for the completion of an honors thesis in physics from Davidson College.
+This work was developed during the 2018-2019 academic year for the completion of an honors thesis in physics from Davidson College.

 ## Archived Repository Version 1.0.1
 [![DOI](https://zenodo.org/badge/146366066.svg)](https://zenodo.org/badge/latestdoi/146366066)